Broadband join FAQs

 At Electric Kiwi, we don't have data caps or throttle your fibre connection based on usage.
 There's some handy information on broadband speeds (and how to get the most out of your connection) on our broadband speeds page.

 Check out our broadband speeds page for more information on what might be slowing down your connection.
 If you're still not having any luck, feel free to reach out to the team on live chat.
+For stuff like gaming where latency is important, a wired ethernet connection is recommended for best results.

 Sure can!
 As much as we'd love you to stay with us for all three, you can have any combination of broadband, mobile or power with us.